19th Street station (SEPTA)

-19th Street station is a subway station in Philadelphia.
-It is located underneath Market Street in Center City Philadelphia, and serves all routes of the SEPTA subway–surface trolley lines.
+19th Street station is an underground trolley station serving all routes of the SEPTA Metro T in Philadelphia.
+It is located underneath Market Street in Center City.
 The station was opened by the Philadelphia Transportation Company in 1907.

 Touches of the original 1907 station, such as columns and railings, still remain.
 The station lies in the heart of Philadelphia's financial district, steps away from the Philadelphia Stock Exchange and two blocks north of Rittenhouse Square.